 They are defined as having a determining influence on the progress of a company.

-This type of company is characterised by this influence, and not its size.
-Between 70 and 85% of all businesses can be categorised as family businesses, depending on definition.
-So, with an estimated 3.38 million small and medium sized businesses in Germany (as at: 2003), we are talking about well over two million family businesses of that size.
+This type of company is characterised by this influence and not its size.
+Between 70% and 85% of all businesses can be categorised as family businesses, depending on the definition.
+With an estimated 3.38 million small and medium-sized businesses in Germany (as of 2003), this encompasses well over two million family businesses of that size.

-It is this peculiarity which is hard to get a handle on if we reduce family businesses to particular definitions of size, which is why this thesis comes before all the others.
-Family businesses of different sizes, from artisan businesses to multinationals, are the product of the often productive, sometimes destructive synergy of business and family logic.
-The conflicting set of priorities which this produces have two poles which can be characterised as follows: In families, the focus is on the individual person with all their strengths and weaknesses.
+It is this peculiarity that is hard to get a handle on if we reduce family businesses to particular definitions of size, which is why this thesis comes before all the others.
+Family businesses of different sizes, from artisan businesses to multinationals, are the products of the often productive (yet sometimes destructive) synergy of business and family logic.
+The conflicting set of priorities this produces has two poles, which can be characterised as follows: In families, the focus is on the individual person with all their strengths and weaknesses.
 They are valued simply because they belong to the family.
 Fairness in this context is understood mainly in terms of equality of claims, rights, duties and expectations.
-Membership of a family is for life, because you cannot hand in notice on blood ties.
-Giving and taking are often asymmetrical (parents-children), and immediate or medium-term reward is not expected for work done.
+Membership of a family is for life because you cannot hand in your notice on blood ties.
+Giving and taking are often asymmetrical (for example, between parents and children), and immediate or medium-term rewards are not expected for work done.